DigiScore/digiscore.github.io/_posts/2021-12-01-Challenging_and_enhancing_the_theoretical_framework_part_1.md

 thumbnail-img: /assets/img/framework1.jpg
 cover-img: /assets/img/framework1.jpg
 ---
 <p>Today we started working on challenging and enhancing the underlying theoretical framework of the digital score.
-As introduced in a previous post <a href="https://digiscore.dmu.ac.uk/2021/11/04/the-starting-point/">https://digiscore.dmu.ac.uk/2021/11/04/the-starting-point/</a> and outlined in detail in The Digital Score book (2019), the existing theoretical framework is built on 3 underlying principles:</p>
+As introduced in a previous post and outlined in detail in The Digital Score book (2019), the existing theoretical framework is built on 3 underlying principles:</p>